mcabralpinto/prime-factor-codification/README.md

 342 in PFWS is 1'(1'(1))'2'1.
 ```
-> **Note**: The single prime character separation is a way to avoid ambiguity.
+> **Note**: The single quote character separation is a way to avoid ambiguity.
 Without it, the number 10, encoded in PFWS, could be interpreted as 3¹ * 2⁰ = 3 or 2¹⁰ = 1024!

 > **Note 2**: 0 was a tricky number to represent! `()` was the representation I wound up going with, not only because it looks like a 0, but also because the parenthesis represent a sequence of 0s.